 CAMBRIDGE, Mass.
-August 4, 2022 – Apnimed, a clinical-stage pharmaceutical company focused on developing oral pharmacologic treatments to address obstructive sleep apnea (OSA) and related disorders, announced today the company will be participating in the upcoming 42nd Annual Canaccord Genuity Global Growth Conference in Boston, Massachusetts taking place on August 8-11, 2022, and invites investors to view the live presentation and participate in one-on-one meetings.
+August 1, 2023 – Apnimed, Inc., a clinical-stage pharmaceutical company focused on developing oral pharmacologic therapies for the treatment of obstructive sleep apnea (OSA) and related disorders, including its lead oral treatment candidate AD109, announced today the company will be participating in the upcoming 43rd Annual Canaccord Genuity Global Growth Conference at the InterContinental in Boston, Massachusetts on Wednesday, August 9, 2023.
+Investors are invited to view the live session and participate in one-on-one meetings.
 Please see additional details below:

 Canaccord Genuity Global Growth Conference

-Interested parties may also access a live and archived webcast of the presentation on the “Events” section of the company website at: https://apnimed.com/events.
-One-on-one meetings will be taking place on Thursday, August 11, 2022.
-Investors should contact their CG representative to schedule.
+Interested parties may also access a live and archived webcast of the presentation on the “Events” section of the company website at: apnimed.com/events.
+Investors should contact their CG representative to schedule one-on-one meetings.

 Apnimed is a clinical-stage pharmaceutical company working to transform the treatment of sleep apnea based on a simple idea – patients with obstructive sleep apnea could benefit from treatment with a safe and effective oral medication dosed once daily at bedtime.
 Apnimed’s lead development program targets the neurologic control of upper airway muscles to maintain an open airway during sleep.
 Based in Cambridge, Mass., the company is developing a portfolio of novel pharmacologic therapies for sleep apnea and related disorders.
 Learn more at apnimed.com or follow us on Twitter and LinkedIn.